Define where the pipeline should find input data and save output data.

 default: 2

-The DeepARG tool itself does not report explicit the database version it uses.
+The DeepARG tool itself does not report explicitly the database version it uses.
 We assume the latest version (as downloaded by the tool's database download module), however if you supply a different database, you must supply the version with this parameter for use with the downstream hAMRonization tool.

 The version number must be without any leading v etc.